PaulKinlan/paul.kinlan.me/content/2016-12-28-whither-flash.markdown

 ---
-slug: whither-flash
 date: 2016-12-28
-title: "Whither Flash.
-Now what?"
 description: It's the end of the road for Flash and plugins on the web, what do we do now on the web?
+slug: whither-flash
+summary: 'With Flash support ending in 2017, developers face a crucial decision: migrate to HTML5 or abandon the web.
+While the web platform now offers many features comparable to Flash, the transition won''t be easy.
+Concerns include content creators moving to closed platforms due to the complexity of migrating existing Flash content, the fragmented browser landscape, and the lack of clear migration tools and documentation.
+To ensure a smooth transition, we need to clearly articulate the web''s capabilities, offer comprehensive guidance on building for the web, and provide strongly opinionated documentation on migrating from Flash, especially concerning media playback, which presents unique challenges due to fragmented codec, streaming, and DRM support.'
+tags:
+- flash
+- html5
+- web development
+- browsers
+- plugins
+- migration
+- media
+- drm
+- npapi
+- ppapi
+- web platform
+- cross-platform
+title: Whither Flash.
+Now what?

 ---

 I was [reflecting on 2016](/2016-devrel-year-in-review/) and the history of the